mikegagnon/sokoban/README.md

 Suddenly you have a flashback to this course.
 You say, "We should use an isomorphism.
 It will preserve our existing interfaces.
-We can avoid making a major version change."
+We can avoid making a major version change!"

 Silence.
 Someone nods.
 Slowly, everyone nods.